fsprojects/Rezoom.SQL/doc/Language/SelectStmt.md

 * `EXCEPT`: the result set contains all rows from the left compound term **not found in** the right compound term.

+Compound operators are all left-associative, meaning that `x except y union all z` groups like `(x except y) union all z`.
+The parentheses here are purely for illustration.
+In RZSQL, you _cannot_ use parentheses around compound exprs to override their associativity.
+If you need an associativity other than left-to-right, you'll need to use subqueries instead.

+## The `VALUES` clause

+Notice that as an alterantive to a _select-core_, you can write literal rows of data with a `VALUES` clause.
+The main use case for this is in the [insert statement](InsertStmt.md).
+There, a full _select-stmt_ is permitted, but usually the data is provided by the client program in a `VALUES` clause rather than pulled from other tables.

 ## The complete select statement